drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L03/slides.md

 ## Essential Security Practices | Encryption

 Encryption is the process of encoding data so that only authorized users can access it.
-There are two main types of encryption used in database management:

 1. **Data Encryption**: Encrypting data at rest to protect it from unauthorized access.
 This can be done using encryption algorithms and keys.